HussainAther/philosophy/causality/contextualemergence.md

 dynamics (like the Navier-Stokes equation) emerging from statistical mechanics under the assumption of local equilibrium.
 Sufficient boundary conditions give rise to self-organization, such as through "magnetic snakes."
 We give a rationality constraint for optimal dissipation of pumped energy, and true believers emerge contextually as intentional systems under mutual adoption of the intentional stance.

+The representational thought may reference aboutness, and the intentional approach concerns the contentfulness or meaningfulness of representational states.
+We may create a network theory of meaning that emerges from the semantics of a system.
+Philosopher Karl Popper argued against reductinoism on the grounds there's a world of abstract, nonphysicall objects we interact with when we reason, discover proofs, speculate consequences, use language, and think about mathematics and philosophy.
+This autonomous reality (known as World 3, with World 1 being physical laws and World 2 as mental events and processes) we find dispositions to verbal behavior and wiring in the brain.

 ## Symbolic grounding